bbauska/HTML5-webdev/html-basics.md

 <div align="right">
     <b><a href="#toc">↥ back to top</a></b>
 </div>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>Q. What happens when DOCTYPE is not given?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-The web page is rendered in quirks mode.
-The web browsers engines use quirks mode to support older browsers which does not follow the <b>W3C specifications**.
+<p>The web page is rendered in quirks mode.
+The web browsers engines use quirks mode to support
+older browsers which does not follow the <b>W3C specifications</b>.
 In quirks mode CSS class and id names are case insensitive.
-In standards mode they are case sensitive.
+In standards mode they are case sensitive.</p>

 <div align="right">
     <b><a href="#toc">↥ back to top</a></b>
 </div>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>Q. What are the new form elements in HTML5?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-There are five new form elements in the HTML5 forms specification: &lt;datalist&gt;, &lt;output&gt;, &lt;progress&gt;, and &lt;meter&gt;.
+<p>There are five new form elements in the HTML5 forms specification: &lt;datalist&gt;, &lt;output&gt;,
+&lt;progress&gt;, and &lt;meter&gt;. </p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>1.
 Datalist Tag</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Allows to attach a list of suggestions to a text input element.
-As soon as the user begins to type in the text field, the list of suggestions appears and the user can choose from the suggestions with the mouse.
+<p>Allows to attach a list of suggestions to a text input element.
+As soon as the user begins
+to type in the text field, the list of suggestions appears and the user can choose from the suggestions with the mouse.</p>

 ```html
 <p>Enter your favorite browser name:</p>